aRandomMenno/TappsBox/README.md

 - Exit by holding Q & S.
 - Pause by holding S.

-## IDEA'S:
+### IDEA'S:

-1. Make it so program automaticly gives to the alien.
+1. Make it so program automatically gives to the alien.
 But I have not figured out how.